 The closest airport is Kansas City International Airport (MCI).
 Unfortunately, we are unable to provide transportation to and from the airport.
 There are several airport transportation options

 A limited number of partial scholarships will be awarded to in-state applicants based on demonstrated financial need/economic hardship, academic criteria and a review of the requested student essay.
-Scholarship applications will be accepted from March 1-15.
-Applicants will be notified no later than March 23rd of a decision.
+Scholarship applications will be accepted from March 1-15 for priority consideration.
+After March 15, applications will still be accepted and considered on a case-by-case basis, depending on available funds.

 Kansas residents should submit the Scholarship Application